chris-at-github/qinx-typo3/INSTALL.md

 * GraphicsMagick or ImageMagick v6 or newer installed on the server

 * PHP
-  * version 5.4 or later
+  * version 5.5 or later
   * memory_limit set to at least 128M
   * max_execution_time set to at least 240s

 * Additional PHP extensions:
-  * PHP opcode cache, i.e.: apc, xcache, eaccelerator, Zend Optimizer, Zend OPcache, wincache (in case of an IIS installation)
+  * PHP opcode cache, i.e.: apc, xcache, eaccelerator, Zend Optimizer, wincache (in case of an IIS installation)
-  * apc caching (with at least 100 MB of memory available)
+  * apcu caching (with at least 100 MB of memory available)
   * curl
   * mbstring
-  * FreeType (usually included within the PHP distribution)
+  * FreeType 2 (usually included within the PHP distribution)
   * bcmath or gmp (needed if you'd like to use the openid system extension)

 * PHP access to /dev/urandom or /dev/random on Unix-like platforms for